openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 func anyTimes(): Unit
 ```

 Functionality: Defines that the "stub behavior" can be executed any number of times.
-This function performs no validation on the invocation count of the stub signature.
+This function does not perform any validation on the call count of the stub signature.

 ### func atLeastOnce()